DegenMunsy/SolanaCollegeSubmission/README.md

 ## Course Content

-We will cover a few Hello Moon API's in this section of the course.
+We will build mock mint and defi sites as well as cover a few Hello Moon API's.

-## Files Included

-This repository contains the source code for the course, which includes:

-1. `index.html`: HelloMoon API lesson
-2. `findWallets.html`: HelloMoon API lesson
-3. `floorTracker.html`: HelloMoon API lesson
-4. `findWallets.js`: HelloMoon API lesson
-5. `findWallets.css`: CSS lesson
-6. `style.css`: CSS lesson
-7. `floorTracker.css`: CSS lesson
+We start with a basic profile page
+We build a mock mint site with pop ups
+We build a mock DEX with pop ups
+We build with the HelloMoon API's

+Bonus lesson for all students that complete their final task!

 ## Installation

 To use these files and set up the course locally, follow these steps:

 1. Clone the repository or download the source files.
-2. Open the `index.html` file in your preferred web browser.
+2. Open the `index.html` file using live server
 3. Navigate through the pages using the links provided in the navigation bar.

 ## Support Us